GavinHuttley/tib/source/cogent3/tables.rst

 Tabular data
 ============

-The ``cogent3`` Table_ data type provides methods for manipulating tabular data.
+The ``cogent3`` ``Table`` data type provides methods for manipulating tabular data.
 Here we summarise the basic capabilities.
 One important point to make is that tables are immutable, in that once a column has been created you cannot modify individual elements.
 But you can modify what columns a table has, their name and order.
 Table columns themselves are just numpy arrays.
+(See the cogent3  Table_ documentation for a more thorough description.)

 .. index::
     pair: make table; cogent3